Behnooddev/Script-SPLEF/README.md

 * Requires no external libraries or installations
 * Runs directly inside the browser Developer Console

+## Why Is This Script Useful?

+This script gives you a simple way to extract track names and artist names from a playlist and keep them as a clean track list.

+Once you have this information, you can use it for many different purposes, such as:

+* Keeping a backup of your playlist's track list
+* Creating a clean and portable list of your music
+* Finding the same tracks from other sources
+* Downloading tracks from legal and freely available sources
+* Using the extracted information in other music-related tools or projects
+* Processing, organizing, or managing your music collection
+* Building your own workflows around the extracted metadata

+The extracted information is yours to use as the basis for whatever legal purpose you need.

 ## Requirements

 * A desktop browser